 On the Marine Creek side of the horse and mule barns at the Stockyards are two signs:

 Partially hidden by a tree at the south end of the building is “Stockyards Horse & Mule Com.
 Co.”

 Note that one of the directors was W. O. Rominger.

 At the north end of the building is this sign for Rominger.
 Rominger, like Waddy Ross, was a prominent horse and mule dealer at the Stockyards early in the twentieth century.

 Coca-Cola bottle on the Los Vaqueros building (1915) on North Main.
 The building was built to be a slaughterhouse.

 This “Drink Dr Pepper/Good for Life” ghost sign is partly concealed under the stucco at the New Isis Theater on North Main.

 Obscured by stucco to the right of the Dr Pepper sign is a Falstaff beer sign.
 A local Falstaff distributor was located a few blocks south.

-The original Isis Theatre was built in 1913 but was damaged by fire.
-It reopened in 1936 as the “New Isis.”
+The original Isis Theater was built in 1913 but was remodeled and enlarged in 1936 as the “New Isis.”
 It closed in 1988, but new owner Jeffrey Smith hopes to restore the theater as the “Downtown Cowtown at the Isis.”

 Meanwhile, across the street, for beverage drinkers over age twenty-one, . . .